 One patient, David, 39, who didn't want to share his last name, experienced possible COVID toes.
 He wasn't tested for the virus, but told TODAY via email: "The affected toes were initially painful to touch and a bit sore while walking ...
 The pain and soreness lasted just over one week and gradually went away."

 While other skin symptoms have appeared in COVID-19-positive patients, this one seems "COVID-specific," Fox clarified.
-According to a case report from the European Journal of Pediatric Dermatology, the condition has "never been observed in the past."

 What causes COVID toes?

 Again, the research is still developing, but experts have some ideas.